Post Consumer Brands: History

 C. W. Post established his company in Battle Creek, Michigan, having lived there since 1891, when he was a patient at a holistic sanitarium operated by Dr. John Harvey Kellogg.
 Dr. Kellogg, with his brother W. K. Kellogg, had developed a dry corn flake cereal that was part of their patients' diet.
 Post's first product, introduced in 1895, was not a cereal, however, but a roasted, cereal-based beverage, Postum.
 Having developed an aversion to coffee during his time in the sanitarium, Post positioned Postum as a healthy alternative.
 Its advertising slogan, which he coined himself, was, "There's a Reason."
 Postum's main ingredients were naturally caffeine-free wheat grain, bran, and molasses.
 Initially, Postum had to be brewed like coffee, but in 1911, Post introduced a powdered, instant formulation.
 This version of the product was manufactured in Battle Creek until it was discontinued in 2007.
 As of January 2013, Eliza's Quest Food had succeeded in returning Postum to many grocery stores across the United States and Canada.

 In 1897, Post introduced his first dry cereal, a crunchy blend of wheat and barley, which he called Grape Nuts.
 His first corn-flake product was introduced as "Elijah's Manna" in 1904.
 Owing to consumer resistance to the (inaccurate) biblical reference that was so great that even Great Britain flatly refused to register the name as a trademark, it was renamed Post Toasties in 1907.

-C. W. Post was an astute businessman who believed that advertising and aggressive marketing were the keys to a successful enterprise.
-Within 10 years of its incorporation, his Postum Cereal Company had more than $10 million in capital and was spending $400,000 a year on advertising, sums which were remarkable for the period.
-His employees were the highest-paid in his industry and working conditions at the Post factory were exemplary.
-He even developed a factory town in which he sold homes to his workers at favorable rates.
+C. W. Post was a businessman who emphasised advertising and marketing as central to business success.
+Within ten years of its incorporation, the Postum Cereal Company had over $10 million in capital and spent $400,000 annually on advertising, notable sums for the period.

+Employees were among the highest-paid in the industry, and working conditions at the factory were regarded as exemplary.
+Post also developed a factory town, selling homes to workers at favourable rates.